oaklandgit/goboom-engine/README.md

 - Ship should attach to planet at correct landing point
 - worm holes (teleportation)
 - more levels
+- embed assets in binary

 # DONE

-- Use TOML for solar system data
 - organize scenes into files
 - Game Start state
 - Game Over state (and scene switching generalized)